DrPaulBrewer/meteor-satchat/README.md

 Previous version 0.5.0 uses the [John Magliacane's KD2BD Predict](http://www.qsl.net/kd2bd/predict.html) binary on the back end (License: GPL).
 That binary for 64 bit Ubuntu and the source tarball are also included.

 Paul Brewer, KI6CQ, 20 Nov 2014
-Updated to add Dockerfile, 24 Jun 2024
+Updated to 2.x and docker, 24 Jun-July 2024